 All CD33 reagents are produced in house and quality controlled, including 19 CD33 Antibody, 39 CD33 Gene, 8 CD33 Lysate, 8 CD33 Protein, 2 CD33 qPCR.
 All CD33 reagents are ready to use.

-Recombinant CD33 proteins are expressed by HEK293 Cells with fusion tags as C-cleavage, C-His, C-mouse IgG1-Fc, C-human IgG1-Fc.
+Recombinant CD33 proteins are expressed by HEK293 Cells with fusion tags as C-mouse IgG1-Fc, C-His, C-human IgG1-Fc, C-cleavage.

 CD33cDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each CD33 of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.